rcsv/caglla/README.md

 - Create, read, update and delete albums
 - Create, read, update and delete pages within an album

-Album and page data are stored in a local SQLite database (`store.db`), so your changes persist across server restarts.
+Album and page data are stored in a MySQL database configured via the `DB_*` environment variables.